josmarcristello/Zotero-Material-Dark-Theme/README.md

 4. Start Zotero and enjoy

 ## Main Changes from Original Repo
+- Automatic installation alternative, for those that need to deploy it on multiple computers.
 - Using darker colors <code>#121212</code> instead of <code>#323234</code>.
 Similar change for other dark colors.
 - Using pure white with opacity for a gentler contrast
 - Slightly smaller spacing to allow for more items to be displayed in the same screen.